Lingayat Wedding Rituals: Complete Veerashaiva Guide

 Nischitartha (Engagement)

+The Lingayat engagement is distinguished by the invocation of Lord Shiva and the presence of the Ishtalinga during prayers from the very first formal event.
 The Nischitartha follows a similar structure to the broader Kannada engagement — both families gather, the priest (in this case, a Jangama) identifies auspicious dates, and the match is formally agreed upon.
 The groom's family presents the bride with a silk saree, and rings may be exchanged.
 What distinguishes a Lingayat Nischitartha is the invocation of Lord Shiva and the presence of the Ishtalinga during prayers — Basavanna's spiritual framework is present from the very first formal event.

 Devara Puje

+The Devara Puje centres on the Ishtalinga rather than an idol or image — a direct expression of Basavanna's teaching that the divine is personal.
 A Devara Puje (deity worship) is conducted at both homes, invoking Shiva's blessings for the union.
 Unlike in Brahminical traditions, this puje is led by a Jangama or by the family's own elder, and the Ishtalinga is the focal point of worship rather than an idol or image.

 Community Elder Blessings

-The Wedding Ceremony Step by Step
+How Does the Wedding Ceremony Unfold Step by Step?

+The Jangama is not a member of a separate priestly caste — in Basavanna's framework, they are a community member devoted to spiritual practice.
 The Jangama is the Lingayat equivalent of a priest, but the distinction is important.
 In Basavanna's framework, the Jangama is not a member of a separate priestly caste — they are a community member who has devoted themselves to spiritual practice.
 The Jangama officiates the ceremony, chants the mantras, and guides the couple through each ritual.
 Many Jangamas also offer explanations in Kannada alongside the Sanskrit chants, making the ceremony more accessible to the couple and guests.

 This ritual has no equivalent in any other Hindu wedding tradition.
 It makes visible Basavanna's teaching that spirituality is personal, that each person carries the divine within them, and that marriage is the union of two complete spiritual beings — not the completion of one by the other.